-Ashley Anderson is a NYC based psychotherapist and certified substance abuse counselor with years of experience specializing in addiction and addictive disorders, mood disturbances, and disruptive personality patterns.
-Ms. Anderson co-founded Eating Disorder Recovery Specialists to help individuals build recovery and life skills necessary for long term recovery.
+Ashley Anderson is a NYC based psychotherapist and certified substance abuse counselor specializing in addiction and addictive disorders, mood disturbances, and disruptive personality patterns.
+Ashley co-founded Eating Disorder Recovery Specialists to help individuals build recovery and life skills necessary for long-term recovery.
+Her clinical areas of specialty include addiction and addictive disorders, mood disturbances, and disruptive personality patterns.
+She has experience and training in Psychoanalysis, Motivational Interviewing, Cognitive Behavioral and Dialectical Behavioral Therapies, Self-Psychology and recovery & life skill coaching.

 As Chief Operating Officer as EDRS, Matt Perry is responsible for operational and financial management of the company.
 With 25+ years in the professional services industry, his experience and leadership are focused on developing and delivering business solutions and operational excellence to improve the quality of care for both our clients and our specialists.